 - It’s quite pricey for a basic device

 Best Heart Rate Monitor for Women

-This stylish feminine watch is packed with high-end features.
-It’s much more than just a HRM.
-Keep track of your HR all day, as well as calories burned, steps taken, distance, and hourly activity.
+This stylish, feminine watch is packed with high-end features.
+It’s much more than just an HRM.
+Keep track of your HR all day, as well as calories burned, steps, distance, and hourly activity.

 A feature we particularly like is Sleep Score.
 It makes note of the time you fall asleep, how long you’re in each sleep stage, your heart rate during the night, and restless periods throughout the night.
 This is useful for planning training runs or preparing for competitions.